Embroiderer Of Kate Middleton's Stunning Wedding Dress Spills Secrets From The Beautiful Bride's Final Fitting

-In honor of Prince William and Kate Middleton's 10th wedding anniversary, the embroiderer of the bride's chantilly lace Alexander Wang dress, Chloe Savage, is spilling secrets from their special day!
+In honor of Prince William and Kate Middleton's 10th wedding anniversary, the embroiderer of the bride's chantilly lace Alexander McQueen dress, Chloe Savage, is spilling secrets from their special day!

 Though every detail of the April 29 event was meticulously planned ahead of time, Kate had her final fitting just one day before the nuptials.